What Is the Best University in the World?

 - Evaluations include both objective data and reputational surveys.

-- Outcomes vary, but one university comes in first more often than not.
+- Outcomes vary, but Harvard comes in first more often than not.

 A new ranking by a British magazine claims Oxford is the best university in the world.
 Yet this same publication also recently released the results of a reputational survey suggesting that title belongs to Harvard.